Preparing to teach your Amplify ELA units

-We’ve developed a variety of resources to ensure you have the tools you need to support students in your classroom.
-In this section, you’ll find information on using Amplify ELA.
+We’ve developed a variety of unit and lessons-level resources by grade to ensure you have the tools you need to support students in developing foundational skills and building background knowledge.
+In this section, you’ll find information on using Amplify ELA organized by grade-level.

 - Grade Overviews and Curriculum Maps